 E. Exportation of Remains

 The U.S. Embassy generally cannot directly arrange the preparation or transportation of remains to the United States.
 Usually, a Ukrainian funeral home makes these arrangements, especially when there is no relative or legal representative present in Ukraine.
 Remains shipped from Ukraine must be in a hermetically sealed zinc casket.
 Zinc caskets are generally available through local funeral homes, though zinc caskets may not be available in some smaller towns and rural areas; in such cases, a casket can be shipped from Kyiv or another nearby city.
 The zinc casket or urn must be sealed by a Ukrainian customs official, who will certify there are no illegal items in the casket.
 Shipping of remains from Ukraine is not possible without this certification.

 - Wooden inner-caskets range from about $70 (for the least expensive) up to $12,000 or more.
 The price of a zinc casket typically ranges from $400 to $1,300.

-- Cremation costs approximately $200 (does not include cost of shipment).
-Additional costs in case of cremation can include cost of the urn, storage of remains at crematorium, rent of facilities, etc., which could lead to additional cost.
+- Cremation costs approximately $200 (does not include the cost of shipment).
+Additional costs can include cost of the urn, storage of remains at crematorium, rent of facilities, etc.

-- Shipment of an urn can vary between $800 and $2,500.
-Please note that an urn may be shipped only as airline cargo, as Ukrainian law prohibits sending human remains through the postal system.
+- Shipment cost of an urn can vary between $800 and $2,500.
+Please note that an urn may be shipped only as airline cargo, as Ukrainian (and Polish) law prohibits sending human remains through the postal system.